hl7dk/kl-gateway-prevention/input/pagecontent/index.md

 * A FHIR status attribute

 ##### Validation
-* One and only one reference to the ServiceRequest exists
+* One reference to the ServiceRequest may exists
 * One ond only one encounter class exists, and should be drawn from the standard FHIR-ValueSet
 * One and only one encounter start-time exists
 * One encounter end-time may exist